Fast Rotational Sparse Coding: Experiments and Results

-To explore these results further, we report the results of the parameter sweep in Table~\ref{tab:tex-param} and comment on a few trends.
-First, note that the cross validation accuracy is highest for standard sparse coding, while its testing performance is the lowest.
+To shed more light on the sparse coding methods, we comment here on the results of the parameter sweeps described above --- see Table~\ref{tab:tex-param} in Appendix~\ref{app:sweep} for the full results.
+First, the cross-validation accuracy is highest for standard sparse coding, while its testing performance is the lowest.
 This is consistent with overfitting: because training and validation both occur only on upright images, the standard dictionary fits upright appearance; the other two methods specifically learn in a rotational way, which naturally sacrifices some training performance.
 Second, the augmented and rotational methods generally benefit from using large patches ($N=15$), while there is no clear trend for the standard method.
-The underlying tradeoff is that when larger patches are used, there is effectively less training data (because an image contains fewer independent large patches) and it is higher dimensional (because there are more pixels).
+The underlying tradeoff is that, when larger patches are used, there is effectively less training data (because an image contains fewer independent large patches) and it is higher dimensional (because there are more pixels in each patch).
 Larger patches also slow down the training and testing stages.
-Third, all the methods have the highest cross validation accuracy for the largest dictionary, $M=100$.
+Third, all the methods have the highest cross-validation accuracy for the largest dictionary, $M=100$.
 The dictionary size, $M$, and the sparsity, $K$, control the balance between the representation and discrimination abilities of the dictionary.
 Larger $M$ and $K$ mean more representation power, which decreases the coding error for patches of the chosen class.
 But, larger $M$ and $K$ also reduce the coding error for patches outside the chosen class, reducing discrimination.
 The results suggest that single textures are heterogeneous enough to require a large dictionary to describe them well.